 Among the elderly population, adverse drug reactions are thought to cause between 10 and 30 percent of all hospital admissions, some of which prove fatal.
 Fortunately, there are several ways to help an aging loved one manage their medications responsibly and avoid drug-induced medical problems.

-- Make sure that your mother's primary care physician is aware of all the medications she is currently taking.
+- Make sure the senior’s primary care physician is aware of all medications they are currently taking.
 Keep an up-to-date list or even bring the bottles and containers to each medical visit.
-Be sure that any specialists she sees report back to her primary physician to coordinate her care.
+Be sure that any specialists they see report back to their primary physician to ensure coordination of their care.

-- Ask the physician to provide written instructions for taking each medication and written descriptions of any possible side effects.
-Remind your mother to report any unusual symptoms to her physician.
+- Ask prescribing physicians to provide written instructions for taking each medication and written descriptions of any possible side effects.
+Remind your loved one to report any unusual symptoms to their physician.

-- Make sure your mother understands when and how to administer each medication.
-If you cannot be with your mother during a medical visit, call the physician or office nurse for these instructions.
-Ask your mother if she is able to comfortably open and close the containers.
-You might purchase one of the many containers on the market that organize pills on a daily or weekly basis.
+- Make sure your loved one understands when and how to administer each medication.
+If you cannot accompany them during a medical appointment, call the physician or office nurse for these instructions.

-- Try to use a single pharmacy for all medications so all your mother's prescriptions will be on record.
-The pharmacist can determine if they can be safely taken together and can answer any questions about the combined use of prescription and nonprescription drugs.
+- If possible, try to use only one pharmacy to fill all medications so all your elder's prescription information is easily accessible.
+With this complete list, the pharmacist can screen for any drug interactions and answer any questions about the combined use of prescription and nonprescription drugs.
 Also, many pharmacies provide customers with a toll-free number or hotline for advice.

 - If a senior does not consistently take their medications correctly on their own, then consider implementing a prompting system.
 Medication reminders can consist of a simple phone call from you, another family member or volunteer, an electronic prompt, or a personal visit.